Unifying Attention Heads and Task Vectors via Hidden State Geometry in In-Context Learning: Related works

 \section{Related works}

-\myparagraph{IH and PTH} Previous works on the mechanistic cause of ICL observe structural circuits in Transformers composed of a \textbf{P}revious \textbf{T}oken \textbf{H}ead (PTH) and an \textbf{I}nduction \textbf{H}ead (IH), where the PTH collects information at demonstration label tokens, and the IH copies it to query positions for prediction~\citep{olsson2022incontextlearninginductionheads, singh2024needs, song2025out}.
-Their importance in classification has been observed in large-scale models as well~\citep{cho2025revisiting}.
-However, existing analyses focus on end-to-end effects and leave open how these heads influence query hidden states for classification.
+\myparagraph{IH and PTH} Previous works on the mechanistic cause of ICL identify structural circuits in Transformers comprising a \textbf{P}revious \textbf{T}oken \textbf{H}ead (PTH) and an \textbf{I}nduction \textbf{H}ead (IH), where the PTH gathers information at demonstration label tokens, and the IH copies it to query positions for prediction~\citep{olsson2022incontextlearninginductionheads, singh2024needs, song2025out}.
+Their importance in classification has been confirmed in large-scale models as well~\citep{cho2025revisiting}.
+However, existing analyses focus on end-to-end effects, leaving open how these heads shape query hidden states.

-\myparagraph{Task vectors} An alternative theory proposes that LLMs summarize demonstrations into task vectors, which can be used to steer zero-shot hidden states to achieve ICL-level prediction accuracy.
-These vectors may be ICL query hidden states extracted at an intermediate layer~\citep{hendel-etal-2023-context, liu2024incontextvectorsmakingcontext} or attention head outputs~\citep{todd2024functionvectorslargelanguage, li2024incontextlearningstatevector}.
+\myparagraph{Task vectors} An alternative theory proposes that LLMs summarize demonstrations into task vectors, which can be used to steer zero-shot hidden states to increase prediction accuracy.
+These vectors may be ICL query hidden states extracted at an intermediate layer~\citep{hendel-etal-2023-context, liu2024incontextvectorsmakingcontext}, attention head outputs~\citep{todd2024functionvectorslargelanguage, li2024incontextlearningstatevector}, or MLP outputs \citep{merullo2024languagemodelsimplementsimple}.
 Decoding task vectors through the unembedding matrix reveals that they encode task-related tokens and support semantic manipulations akin to “word2vec”-style algebra~\citep{mikolov2013efficientestimationwordrepresentations}.
-Despite intriguing empirical findings, explanations for their mechanism remain vague.
+Despite intriguing empirical findings, explanations for their mechanism remain preliminary. \citet{kahardipraja2025atlas} show that heads expressing contextual information or model's parametric knowledge produce task vectors with distinct function. \citet{jiang2025compressionexpansionlayerwiseanalysis} and \citet{han2025emergenceeffectivenesstaskvectors} study how the geometry of model's task representation impacts the effects of injecting task vectors. \citet{jiang2025unlockingpowerfunctionvectors} reveal the correlation between model's catastrophic forgetting and the change in task vectors. \textbf{However, none of these studies answer the question of how task vectors influence the concrete internal computation process of models which directly and ultimately determine the outputs.}

 \myparagraph{Geometry of hidden states} LLMs encode inputs in geometrically structured ways~\citep{park2024iclrincontextlearningrepresentations}.
 For instance, they encode cities and countries by geographic relations~\citep{gurnee2024languagemodelsrepresentspace} and numbers in rings under modular arithmetic~\citep{liu2023omnigrokgrokkingalgorithmicdata}.
 For classification tasks, they can separate hidden states into clusters by attributes such as truth value~\citep{marks2024geometrytruthemergentlinear} or toxicity~\citep{lee2024mechanisticunderstandingalignmentalgorithms}.
 However, the alignment of such clusters with the unembedding vectors of their labels—an equally crucial geometric factor—has received limited attention, with only a few studies noting suboptimal alignment at the output layer~\citep{cho-etal-2025-token, kirsanov-etal-2025-geometry}.